Employee Equity Systems Are Fundamentally Broken

 To solve these problems, there are two critical ways to evaluate an employee equity system.

 Is it Fair to Everyone?

 The equity system needs to treat people fairly.
-Does it disadvantage workers and give founders and venture capitalists great equity plans?
-It’s not fair to a founder to take on a significant financial burden in potentially unnecessary legal fees.
-In addition to the actual hard realities of the equity, the system is the perception.
+Does it put workers at a disadvantage and give founders and venture capitalists great equity plans?
+Is it fair to a founder to take on a significant financial burden in potentially unnecessary legal fees?
+In addition to the actual hard realities of the equity system itself, is perception.
 Do employees see the stock plan as being easy to understand?
 Does it motivate them and align them with the company’s goals?

 Workers need to see that they can work hard to contribute value to the company and get a fair slice of the pie if the company is successful.